Holmer Lake Primary School

 - Our learners are fully rounded characters with a clear understanding of complex values like equality, friendship, trust, tolerance and many others.

-- Our learners are highly motivated to succeed and achieve and are equipped with all the personal skills to do this.
+- Our learners are highly motivated to succeed and achieve and are equipped with all the personal skills to do so.

 - Our learners are motivated by a strong personal sense of morality.
 They make decisions for the right reasons and in the best interests of their community.